 5. Create Intent Sample

-In the next step, you need to create an intent sample – intent refers to the user’s intention.
+In the next step, you need to create an intent sample – intent in chatot refers to the user’s intention.
 It will help the chatbot understand the motive of a given user.

 It is the intention behind each message that the chatbot receives.